**This post was developed and written by Nancy Gammack, RD when she was a dietetic intern and volunteer for Ignite Nutrition.

 - 4 pita breads

-- A patch of Ignite Nutrition’s Low FODMAP Red pepper Hummus, or a store bought variety
+- A batch of Ignite Nutrition’s Low FODMAP Red pepper Hummus, or a store bought variety

 - Drain and rinse canned chickpeas and let sit to dry.